Austin Neighborhoods | Austin Home Buyer Representation | Selling

 most expensive first time home buyer mistakes

-Mistake #3: Using the Builder’s On-Site Agent when Buying New Construction
+Mistake 4: Using the Builder’s Agent for New Construction

 5 most expensive mistakes first time buyer make